Clean Pastures

-Clean Pastures is a 1937 Warner Bros.
-Merrie Melodies cartoon directed by Friz Freleng.
+Clean Pastures is a 1937 American animated comedy short film directed by Isadore Freleng.
 The short was released on May 22, 1937.
-The cartoon gets the title from the Warner Bros.'
-1936 film The Green Pastures.
+It is the 74th film in the Merrie Melodies series.
+The cartoon gets the title from the 1936 film The Green Pastures.
+Because of the racial stereotypes of black people throughout the short, it is withheld from circulation, one of the "Censored Eleven" shorts.